sanyuan0704/island.js/docs/en/guide/configure-site.md

 There are some tips for the config file:

-- 1. Island.js support `.js`、`.ts`、`.mjs`、`.cjs` file as config file.However, it is recommended to use TypeScript config because you can use `defineConfig` to get type hint.
+- 1. Island.js support `.js`、`.ts`、`.mjs`、`.cjs` file as config file.
+However, it is recommended to use TypeScript config because you can use `defineConfig` to get type hint.

 - 2. config file should has a default export, which is a `SiteConfig` object.

-In above example, we set the `title` of the site to `my-site`, then you can run start the dev server by `yarn dev:docs`.You will see the title of the site has been changed to `my-site`.This means you have awake your first site config, wonderful!
+In above example, we set the `title` of the site to `my-site`, then you can start the dev server by `yarn dev`.You will see the title of the site has been changed to `my-site`.
+This means you have awake your first site config, wonderful!

 In next section, we will introduce nav and sidebar config, which is very important for a doc site.